SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/get_started/interview_project_roadmap.md

 ### Interview-Building Team Meetings

 The interview-building team should meet frequently.
-Daily check-ins are most common on active projects, and anything less than weekly is unlikely to be effective.
+Daily check-ins are common on active projects, and anything less than weekly is unlikely to be effective.

 :::tip
 Consider incorporating our Monday community meetings into your standup schedule.
 We run them standup-style, with time for solving blockers as a group.
 If this is a solo project, the Document Assembly Line community can be part of your interview-building team!